 Where we have stated “legitimate interests” this is based on not over-riding your legitimate interests, rights or freedoms.

-We will only process your personal data for the purposes mentioned in the table above and with your prior consent.
+We will only process your personal data for the purposes mentioned in the table above.

 To the extent you are asked to click on/check “I accept”, “I agree” or similar buttons/checkboxes/functionalities in relation to a privacy statement, doing so will be considered as providing your consent to process your personal data.

 We will not use your personal data for purposes other than those listed in the table and where you have been informed, unless it is required or authorised by law, or it is in your own important interest for example in case of a medical emergency.

 We may transfer personal data to third parties in the case where we are working with a trusted partner to provide you with a solution.
 For example, for registration of your Software Licencing and Warranty with our third-party vendors or third level support e.g. Microsoft, Sage, Infor, IBM, Sophos.
 We will not provide your personal data to third parties without your prior consent.

 We do not collect sensitive data (also known as special category data) through our website or otherwise.
 In the limited cases where we do seek to collect such data, we will do this in accordance with data privacy law requirements and/or ask for your consent.

 These categories include racial or ethnic origin, political opinions, religious, philosophical or other similar beliefs, membership of a trade union, physical or mental health, biometric or genetic data, sexual life or orientation, or criminal convictions and offences (including information about suspected criminal activities).

 We as an organisation maintain physical and technical security arrangements for all the personal data we hold.
 We have protocols, policies, procedures and guidance to maintain these arrangements and to minimise risks associated with the personal data and the processing we undertake.